 Ancelotti also briefly discussed the referee's decision to award the match-winning penalty and claimed that Pepe, who won the spot-kick, stressed the official made the right call.

-"It is difficult to talk about the penalty, because you can't see properly when you are on the bench," he added.
+"It is difficult to talk about the penalty, because you can't see properly when you are on the bench.

 "I talked to Pepe and he told me that it was a clear penalty."